Help!

 Navigating the website

-The main series, Cat-Tales, can be accessed by the main picture on the title page and the CAT-TALES icon on the lower menu.
+The main series, Cat-Tales, can be accessed by the button on the lower menu.

 The Stories